-LOOK: Alexey Vladimirovich, the head of the Ministry of Communications and Mass Media, believes that the coronavirus has opened a “window of opportunity” for digitalizing government, business and the social sphere, for distance education and healthcare.
+LOOK: Alexey Vladimirovich, the head of the Ministry of Communications and Mass Media, believes that the Coronavirus has opened a “window of opportunity” for digitalizing government, business and the social sphere for distance education and healthcare.
 In your opinion, to what extent will such hopes come true?

-Now a lot of things may not happen, including, for example, the St. Petersburg Economic Forum.
+Now, many things may not happen, including, for example, the St. Petersburg Economic Forum.
 But this will not seriously change anything.
 As we lived without these forums, we will live.

 Any crisis stimulates processes that are already ripe in society.

-LOOK: Is it true that coronavirus will “kill” globalization?
+LOOK: Is it true that Coronavirus will “kill” globalization?

-We can say that it has now got a “citizenship”: the outbreak is associated with China, Iran, Italy – although it is clear that the disease zone does not pass strictly along the borders of Italy itself.
-The memory that there are borders and they require closure came earlier, but an outbreak of the virus also accelerated this process.
+We can say that it has now got a “citizenship”: the outbreak is associated with China, Iran, and Italy – although it is clear that the disease zone does not pass strictly along the borders of Italy itself.
+The memory that barriers require closure came earlier, but an outbreak of the virus also accelerated this process.